open-edge-insights/video-ingestion/docs/gstreamer_ingestor_doc.md

     }
   ```

+  > Note
+  >
-  >**Note**:  The usage of `max-buffers` and `drop` properties are helpful when the camera should not be disconnected in case of slow downstream processing of buffers.
+  > Using the `max-buffers` and `drop` properties is helpful in scenarios, when the camera should not be disconnected, in case of slow downstream processing of buffers.

-- In case one notices the VideoIngestion not publishing any frames when working with GVA use case the `queue` element of Gstramer can be used to limit the     max size of the buffers and the upstreaming/downstreaming can be set to leak to drop the buffers
+- For the GVA use case, if the VideoIngestion does not publish any frames then the `queue` element of Gstreamer can be used to limit the max size of the buffers.
+The upstreaming or downstreaming can be set to leak to drop the buffers.

-  **Example pipeline to use the `queue` element**:
+  The following is an example pipeline to use the `queue` element:

   ```javascript
   {